tatsqui/greenbox/README.md

 ## Introduction

-Your instructors have decided it would be a **brilliant** idea to start a company renting physical movie disks.
+Your instructors have decided it would be a **brilliant** idea to start a company called **GreenBox** renting physical movie disks.
 This system will operate with an electronic kiosk and a website.
-Another developer is building the kiosk UI and website, and you have been assigned the task to build a system to track movies and rentals.
-A user will find and reserve movies for a period of days and then stop by the nearest kiosk to pick up the movie.  **Your job is to implement the business logic only.** You do not need to build a CLI for this project.
+A user will find and reserve movies for a period of days and then stop by the nearest kiosk to pick up the movie.
+Another developer is building the kiosk UI and website, and you have been assigned the task to build a system to track movies and rentals.  **Your job is to implement the business logic only.** You do not need to build a CLI for this project.

 Most of the tests to verify your implementation have been written.
 You will use these tests to verify your implementation.